 What About Economic Crimes?

-Pursuant to the FCA decision in Xie v.
+Pursuant to the Federal Court of Appeal decision in Xie v.
 Canada (Minister of Citizenship and Immigration), 1 FCR 304, 2004 FCA 250, economic crimes can result in exclusion from refugee protection.

 Article 1F(b) can also be applied where charges are dismissed.

-In Zrig v Canada (Minister of Citizenship and Immigration), 2003 FCA 178, the Court stated that:
+In Zrig v Canada (Minister of Citizenship and Immigration), 2003 FCA 178, the Federal Court of Appeal stated that:

 This makes good sense given that charges can be dismissed for a variety of reasons including procedural issues, rejection of crucial evidence for technical reasons, or simply because the accused raised a reasonable doubt.
 The Convention does not adopt the stringent standard applicable in criminal proceedings and the RPD may indeed be satisfied that evidence produced by the Minister, which may not be admissible in a court of law, is sufficient to raise a serious possibility that the applicant has indeed committed a serious crime.